top of page

 The word 'prevailing' derives its etymology from the Latin verb 'praevalere,' which is a combination of 'prae,' meaning 'before' or 'in front of,' and 'valere,' meaning 'to be strong' or 'to be powerful.'
 This etymological origin reflects the core meaning of 'prevailing' as something that is currently dominant, widespread, or most commonly accepted within a particular context, period, or region.
 It signifies a state of strength or dominance that surpasses other options or conditions, much like a powerful force that stands before others.

-Quiz: Find the meaning of the adjective prevailing:
+Find the correct meaning of the adjective prevailing:

 Try Again!